-The 14-Day Opportunity to Review and Respond at the conclusion of the active investigation, discussed above, prevents the ability to submit additional evidence during arbitration proceedings, unless that evidence was previously unavailable to parties during the investigative process.
+The 14-day evidence review period at the conclusion of the active investigation, discussed above, limits Respondents' ability to submit new evidence during arbitration proceedings.

 As noted above, all arbitration proceedings-including the arbitrator's final decision-are confidential.
 The arbitrator will issue a written decision no later than 7 business days from the date of the end of arbitration, unless an extension is agreed upon by the parties.
 Once the Center receives the decision, it will share the outcome with you.
 The arbitrator's decision is final and unable to be appealed.